 This simple homemade Hummus is smooth, creamy, garlicky, flavorful, and delicious.
 It can be eaten by the spoonful, with pita, crostini, or crudité.
 Makes a perfect dip, snack, or spread and takes only minutes to prepare.

 Ok, let me go full disclosure on that last sentence.
 It only takes minutes to prepare if you don’t peel the chickpeas one by one.
 Otherwise, add another 10 minutes to the prep time.
 I have to admit, I felt a little foolish standing at the counter peeling chickpeas.
 That’s ten minutes of my life I won’t get back.
 Is it really necessary?
 To peel, or not to peel, that is the question.
 The taste was the same as expected.
 Can you tell which is which?
 Was it worth my time?

 Then I remembered what my Mom and aunt Renee taught me about removing the membranes of onions when making salsa criolla, which is a delicious red onion dressing.
 We put the onions in a bowl of cold water and "wash" the sliced onions with our hand by squeezing and rubbing.
 I put the chickpeas into a bowl and covered them with some cold water.
 I grabbed a handful of beans and gently rubbed, squeezed, and squished them around and the peels magically came off and floated to the top.
 HA!
 From there, you can remove the peels with your hand or a slotted spoon.
 It's a better method than standing there peeling chickpeas, don't you think?

 As for the can of chickpeas, they are sold in 15 and 16 ounce cans.
 Either one will work and I’ve used both with no noticeable difference.
-I use fresh water to thin the hummus and not the liquid from the can.
-You can add 2 – 3 tablespoons depending on the consistency you are after.
+Use fresh water to thin the hummus and not the liquid from the can and add 2 - 3 tablespoons depending on the consistency you are after.
 Start with 2 first as you can always add another.